citrix/StorefrontSample-netcore/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process

-1. Each script(s) should be in its own sub-directory under the relevant product directory and contain a README.md, LICENSE.MD and script files.
-For example
-    ```
-      Storefront
-          Create Store
-              CreateNewStore.ps1
-              README.md
-              LICENSE.md
-    ```
-2. Comment changes to scripts in the appropiate location within the affected script.
-3. Document any external depencies that scripts would need to execute sucessfully.
-4. Update the README.md with details of changes if changes affect input, output parameters, file locations, help and if scripts using containers, container parameters.
-5. Increase the version numbers in any affected script and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).

 ## Code of Conduct

 ### Our Pledge